Nina Amstutz

 Nature and the Self

 In the past few decades, scholarship on the work of the German Romantic painter Caspar David Friedrich has increasingly become a German affair.
 Since Joseph Leo Koerner’s groundbreaking study Caspar David Friedrich and the Subject of Landscape from 1990, no major publication on the artist had appeared from overseas (unless we consider the slightly expanded and revised second edition of Koerner’s book from 2009).
 With the broadening of the art-historical curriculum in the Anglo-American world, it seems that particularly small and somewhat traditional subfields as the study of German Romantic art had difficulty legitimating their position within the discipline and drawing young and talented new students to their field.
 It is therefore only laudable that one of the major American university publishing houses, Yale University Press, has entered the market with the first English monograph on the artist in thirty years.
-Lavishly illustrated with numerous full-page color reproductions of Friedrich’s famous and lesser-known paintings, the book does anything but disappoint on a formal level.
+Lavishly illustrated with numerous full-page color reproductions of Friedrich’s famous and lesser-known paintings, the book's format is a delight to the eye.
 The question remains, however, whether Nina Amstutz’s book also has the potential to revive Friedrich scholarship intellectually.

 In the end, however, we simply do not know to what extent Friedrich was aware of, or even interested in the scientific developments of his day.
 In the only substantial discussion of art that Friedrich left behind, a description and evaluation of artworks from the Dresden art collection from 1830, nothing points to the artist’s interest in science or philosophy, nor is there any indication that he understands nature hieroglyphically, as Amstutz repeatedly assumes (see e.g., p.
 143).
 Moreover, the suggestion that Amstutz recovers a Romantic period eye, as another reviewer has suggested, cannot be sustained either.
 If “the Romantic world” was really founded “on a sense of primordial oneness between self and nature” (p.
 23), which is another of Amstutz’s sweeping generalizations, one can only wonder why the metamorphosis of human into landscape was not commented upon, nor even hinted at by any of the artist’s contemporaries.